When doing any kind of creating — writing blog posts, making videos, or outlining a course — I recommend following these 3 phases, in order:

 It may be messy, but that’s perfectly fine at this phase — you are playing, not polishing yet!

-Sleep on it first: Play with your ideas for that project on one day, then on another day, come back, play a bit more, and then move right into the Polishing phase.
+Ideally you can play and then sleep on it first before moving on: play with your ideas for the project on one day, then on another day, come back, play a bit more, and then move right into the Polishing phase.

-(Having played, then taken a break, we come back with fresh eyes to improve the initial idea.)
+(Having played, then taken a break, we come back with fresh eyes to improve the initial ideas.)

 Polish is where we reorder things, edit down, add relevant and interesting details, give it a once over (several times) to uplevel its presentation.